Rockergamer321/qcfirst/README.md

 - hosted website on Heroku using app.listen() and a newly created Procfile.
   - This also required the use of the Heroku CLI.
 - added functionality to both student and teacher signup forms, allowing users to be added to the MongoDB database using the given forms.
-  - Added schemas for both user types in model.js, ensuring that an email can only exist once in the database.
+  - Added schemas for both Students and Courses, implemented unique contraints where needed.
 - Added functionality to createaclass.html form, allowing a class to be added to the database using the given form.
+- created get methods to load ejs files for Admin pages.

-Created qcFirst database in MongoDB Atlas with collections: users and classes.
+Created and connected to qcFirst database in MongoDB Atlas with collections: users and classes.

 Administrator Page:

+- Created and implemented the administrator homepage
+- Created a page displaying the user database
+- Created a page displaying the course database
-- Created and implemented the administrator homepage, as well as the pages displaying the contents of the course and users database collections.
+- Added a table displaying the roster of students for each class on the course database display page.

 ## Purpose